Whether you’re shopping for your very first bass guitar, or your 5th…it never really gets much easier.

 In fact, any of the following Squier (Fender’s line for beginners) models would be absolutely PERFECT as a first bass guitar for beginners:

-Now if you’re looking to upgrade, or you’re just lucky enough to be able to afford whatever you want…
+Now if you’re looking to upgrade, or you’re lucky enough to afford whatever you want…

 Here are the links to the more high-end Fender versions: